Kidusdybala/Visa-and-Travel-agency-telegram-bot/README.md

 - Test all features before submitting PR
 - Update documentation for new features

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support
+## Support

 For support and questions:
 - Create an issue on GitHub
 - Contact the development team
 - Check the troubleshooting section above

-## 🔄 Recent Updates
+## Recent Updates

 ### v1.0.0
-- ✅ Fixed file upload extension preservation
+- Fixed file upload extension preservation
-- ✅ Improved document preview in admin dashboard
+- Improved document preview in admin dashboard
-- ✅ Enhanced error handling and logging
+- Enhanced error handling and logging
-- ✅ Added comprehensive README documentation
+- Added comprehensive README documentation

 ---

-**Built with ❤️ for efficient visa and travel application management**
+Built for efficient visa and travel application management